-Is it possible for a foreign traveler or expat to use bike share in China?
-This is a question that I get a lot and thankfully the short answer is “yes”.
-However, as with most things in China, it’s not always that easy.
-For this reason, I’d like to offer a complete traveler’s guide to using bike share programs like Ofo, Mobike and others in China.
+Is it possible for a foreign traveler or expat to use bike sharing in China?
+This is a question that I get a lot and the unfortunate answer is “maybe”.
+As with most things in China, it’s not always that easy.
+For this reason, I’d like to offer a complete traveler’s guide on how to rent a bike using the China bike share programs like Ofo, Mobike and others.

 Once you start walking around most major Chinese cities, it will be hard to ignore the thousands of colorful bicycles that line the streets on either side.
 People have thoroughly embraced the idea of bike sharing in China, and despite recent troubles these cheap but convenient bikes are everywhere.

 As somebody who has lived many years in China, I can tell you that these bikes can be extremely convenient.
 A simple bike can turn a long, 30-minute walk from the subway station into a quick five-minute ride (often for only a few pennies!).